The difference between stove top and electric pressure cookers?

-While electric pressure cookers require almost no monitoring to bring, maintain and release pressure, it takes them more time to get there.
+While electric pressure cookers require almost no monitoring to bring, maintain and release pressure, it takes them more time to get there (see “the mechanics”, below, for details).
+But if you can leave the house while an electric pressure cooker is running, does the extra time it takes to reach and loose pressure really matter?!?

 stove top pressure cooker vs. electric pressure cooker